 - Georgia, USA average electricity cost: $0.1101 per Kilowatt-hour (kWh).

 Based on this, here’s a table showing how much it costs:

 Humidifier electricity cost table

 As you can see, running a warm mist humidifier 24/7 isn’t exactly “expensive” compared to some other things, but the cost adds up over the long term.
-But they’re pretty inexpensive used overnight for for some time period less than 24 hours.
+But they’re pretty inexpensive when used overnight for some time period of less than 24 hours.

 How many hours a day should you run a humidifier?